Deadlines & Pricing

 All fees outlined above include:

-- submission to the 2017 Festival for programming consideration;
+- Submission to the 2022 Festival for programming consideration;

-- inclusion in The Festival Doc Shop for officially selected films;
+- Inclusion in The Festival Doc Shop (official selections only);

 Submission fees are non-refundable.